sapegin/washingcode-book/manuscript/Size_isnt_important.md

-## Size isn’t important
+### Size isn’t important

-- Short functions are overrated
+TODO: Short functions are overrated

-- Long functions and long files isn’t a problem
+TODO: Long functions and long files isn’t a problem

-- In UI state or custom styles are great reasons to create new components
+TODO: In UI state or custom styles are great reasons to create new components

 > Generally, any method longer than ten lines should make you start asking questions.